social-protocols/social-protocols.github.io/content/articles/quadratic-funding-is-not-optimal/index.md

 The optimality of QF assumes the subsidy that pays for the deficit is "free" to the contributors.
 But in reality the subsidy is usually paid for by contributors indirectly -- through increased taxes or the opportunity cost of that subsidy money not being spent on something else.

-In the wealth equality section we show how wealthy contributors can disproportionately benefit from QF subsidies.
+In the wealth equality section we showed how wealthy contributors can disproportionately benefit from QF subsidies.
 So if it is the average citizen that is paying taxes to fund subsidies that disproportionately go to the wealthy, QF becomes a mechanism for transferring wealth from poor to rich.

 ## Selfish Contributors